-When I began modeling processes, I quickly learned that defining the what isn’t enough.
-I also needed to show the who.
-That’s why I love using BPMN Lanes in Camunda.
-Lanes help assign tasks to the right person, department, or system.
-They make process models readable and practical.
-In this post, I’ll show you exactly how to use them—step by step—with a clean, minimal example.
+When I started modeling processes, I learned that the what is not enough.
+I also need to show the who.
+That is why I use BPMN Lanes in Camunda.
+Lanes assign tasks to people, teams, departments, or systems.
+As a result, my process models become clearer, more practical, and easier to discuss.
+In this guide, I show you how to use them step by step.

 What is BPMN 2.0?